jhg/jhg.github.io/about-me.md

 ---
 ## About me

 My name is Jesus.
+Something like my CV is
+  [my LinkedIn profile][linkedin-profile].
+  I have [my repositories in GitHub][github-profile].

 I like computers, hacking, security, to program;
- and also the electronic, cryptography, mathematics, philosophy, science, etc.
+  and also the electronic, cryptography, mathematics, philosophy, science, etc. In summary: the knowledge.
- The knowledge, in summary.
-Something like my CV is [my LinkedIn profile][linkedin-profile].

-I have [my repositories in GitHub][github-profile].

   [linkedin-profile]: https://www.linkedin.com/in/jesushernandezgormaz/
   [github-profile]: https://www.github.com/jhg/